 In today’s human society, these things come at a premium for our canine companions.
 While it’s important our pets can fit into our modern lives, it’s also important we meet their needs!
 Enter canine enrichment: A movement to provide our four-legged best friends with the kinds of experiences they evolved for—the activities that still bring them deep, instinctive joy.
 Proper mental and physical stimulation can be an important way to prevent unwanted behaviors and improve our pets’ overall quality of life.

 We’ve put together a comprehensive guide to enrichment activities for our dogs.
-Here's everything you need to know to get started!
+Here’s everything you need to know—and some easy enrichment ideas to get started!

 At its simplest, enrichment provides animals with opportunities to satisfy their innate urges.
 These activities “enrich” their lives by promoting mental and physical wellbeing!